Edible Herbs for Groundcover in garden

 Read this article about Perennials Herbs in the Kitchen Garden.

 You can also use low growing fruits like strawberries as an edible groundcover.
+Or you can choose groundcover plants with spring flowers.

 Liz Zorab